patrickbrandt/fullstory-demo/Readme.md

 The Homesite is here: [http://wpb.is/FullStory](http://wpb.is/FullStory)

+The code is here: [https://github.com/patrickbrandt/fullstory-demo/tree/master/homesite](https://github.com/patrickbrandt/fullstory-demo/tree/master/homesite)

 ### The Feedback Portal
 ![image](https://user-images.githubusercontent.com/11197026/46587232-0e8eb880-ca57-11e8-960b-3ebe32a41e6c.png)
 #### What it does
-All user-entered feedback for all categories are displayed in a portal where feedback can be filtered by sentiment category.
+All user-entered feedback for all sentiment categories are displayed in a portal where feedback can be filtered by category.
 Timestamps and FullStory session replay URLs are also available.

 The Feedback Portal is here: [http://wpb.is/FeedbackPortal](http://wpb.is/FeedbackPortal)

+The code is here: [https://github.com/patrickbrandt/fullstory-demo/tree/master/feedback-portal](https://github.com/patrickbrandt/fullstory-demo/tree/master/feedback-portal)

 ### The API

-[TBC]
+The API binds user-entered feedback with sentiment analysis and GitHub integration.
+Issues are created via a [GitHub](https://developer.github.com/apps/about-apps/#about-github-apps) App I created this is available to repositories in my GitHub account.

+The code is here: [https://github.com/patrickbrandt/fullstory-demo/tree/master/api](https://github.com/patrickbrandt/fullstory-demo/tree/master/api)